-Teams video is a viable option for meetings, webinars, and interviews with a little advanced configuration.
+Teams video is a viable option for online classes, meetings, webinars, and interviews with a little advanced configuration.
 First you will need to create a Team, unless you intend to use an existing Team.
 Then, you can schedule the meeting.

 Part I: Create a Team and Schedule a Meeting

 Start with a Team – you must either use an existing Team, or create a new one.

 To create a new Team: within the O365 Teams app, choose “Join or Create team,” then “Create Team.”
 Generally, the “Staff” team type is fine.
 Name your Team and designate privacy settings – if possible, choose Public so that others at Trinity can find you.

 Inside your new Team, schedule a meeting.